msilaev/courier_number_prediction/README.md

 ## Running in a pipeline

-All tasks described in the previous section can be run in a single piplene as
+All tasks described in the previous sections can be run in a single pipeline as
 ```bash
 cd wolt_test_assignment
 python pipeline.py